 - 4.21 The test person (washer-disinfectors) is defined as a person designated by management to carry out validation of washer-disinfectors and to provide advice on testing, maintenance and procedures.
 The shorter terms test person or TP are used in this SHTM.
-The test person should either: - a. be a Test Person (Sterilizers) (see SHTM 2010 for a definition of this role); - be qualified to at least HNC level in engineering or relevant sciences and have at least two years experience in the validation of washerdisinfector processes; or - c. have at least five years experience in the testing of washer-disinfector processes. - 4.22 The principal responsibilities of the TP are as follows: - a. to advise on programmes of periodic testing and periodic maintenance of WDs; - b. to advise on operational procedures for routine production; - c. to conduct the validation test specified in SHTM 2030 Part 3, 'Validation and verification' and to prepare the validation report; - d. to conduct the periodic tests specified in SHTM 2030 Part 3, 'Validation and verification' and to prepare reports as required by the user; - e. to conduct any additional tests at the request of the user.
+The test person should either: - a. be a Test Person (Sterilizers) (see SHTM 2010 for a definition of this role); - b. be qualified to at least HNC level in engineering or relevant sciences and have at least two years experience in the validation of washerdisinfector processes; or - c. should have received appropriate documented training, and been assessed as technically competent to act as test person (washer-disinfectors).
+This person will normally have at least three years experience in the maintenance of washer-disinfectors processes. - 4.22 The principal responsibilities of the TP are as follows: - a. to advise on programmes of periodic testing and periodic maintenance of WDs; - b. to advise on operational procedures for routine production; - c. to conduct the validation test specified in SHTM 2030 Part 3, 'Validation and verification' and to prepare the validation report; - d. to conduct the periodic tests specified in SHTM 2030 Part 3, 'Validation and verification' and to prepare reports as required by the user; - e. to conduct any additional tests at the request of the user.